hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Note: I don't know how to write faster loops than those in the gist or if parse has some special r/s optimizations and would be faster.
 It's your turn to show if a speed up is possible,  I have reached my actual limits.

 [7:43:53](#w9WdrwDR70pG6uQeyckCV3oPaFrsKPifxA5lreLB4Oo) <hiiamboris (NOT THIS ONE)>:
-Giuseppe and his profiling results Ì†ΩÌ∏â
+Giuseppe and his profiling results üòâ

 [7:44:37](#JykgKGqyQcrjvP7WuAnqXXzqr8D_G0QL73fHc5yXKps) <hiiamboris (NOT THIS ONE)>:
 Your random string is not copied btw.